+for appropriate model-dependent factors $H_d,\overline{H}_d,\hat{H}_d,\bar{\kappa}$.
+Here $TV$ is the total variation distance, $W_1$ is the 1-Wasserstein distance, and $D$ is an appropriate distance that controls the difference of covariances.
+All the constants and factors in our bounds are explicit and presented in full detail in \Cref{s:main}.

+The sample-size and dimension dependence of our bounds on the total-variation and the $1$-Wasserstein distance are tight and such that they \textit{cannot be improved in general}, as we discuss in \Cref{dimension_dependence}.
+Our bounds' dimension and sample-size dependence are also \textit{strictly better} than those appearing in all the previous works on the Laplace approximation, despite our results holding under weaker assumptions than those of the previous works.

-Our bounds are computable without access to the true parameter or integrals with respect to the posterior.
-They are expressed in terms of the data and work under any distribution of the data, also when the model is misspecified.
-In particular, our results are fully applicable to models involving generalized likelihoods and the resulting generalized posteriors (see \cite{bissiri, miller, chernozhukov}).
-Our assumptions on the generalized likelihood and the prior are standard and no stronger than the assumptions of the classical poofs of the Bernstein--von Mises Theorem (see e.g. \cite[Section 1.4]{ghosh} or \cite{miller} for details).
-The sample-size and dimension dependence of our bounds on the total-variation and the $1$-Wasserstein distance are tight and such that they cannot be improved in general, as we discuss in \Cref{dimension_dependence}.
-As far as we are aware, our bounds' dimension and sample-size dependence is also better than that appearing in all the previous works on the Laplace approximation.
-We compute our bounds explicitly for a variety of Bayesian models, including logistic regression with Student's t prior.
+We highlight that our bounds do not require access to the true parameter or exact integrals with respect to the posterior, which would be unrealistic for practical checks.
+Rather, our bounds are expressed in terms of the data and work under any distribution of the data; importantly, our bounds apply when the model is misspecified, as we expect to be the case in practice.
+Our results are fully applicable to models involving generalized likelihoods and the resulting generalized posteriors; see \cite{bissiri, miller, chernozhukov}.
+Our assumptions on the generalized likelihood and the prior are standard and no stronger than the assumptions of the classical proofs of the Bernstein--von Mises Theorem; see e.g.\ \citet[Section 1.4]{ghosh} or \citet{miller} for details.
+We compute our bounds explicitly for a variety of Bayesian models, including logistic regression with a Student's t prior.

 Our contribution lies also in our proof techniques.
-In order to control the discrepancy inside a ball around the maximum likelihood estimator (MLE) or the maximum a posteriori (MAP), we use the log-Sobolev inequality or Stein's method.
+In order to control the discrepancy inside a ball around the maximum likelihood estimator (MLE) or the maximum a posteriori (MAP) estimator, we use the log-Sobolev inequality or Stein's method.
 In order to control the discrepancy over the rest of the parameter space, we carefully bound the tail growth using standard assumptions of the Bernstein--von Mises Theorem.
-We believe that this approach to proving computable non-asymptotic bounds could be extended so as to cover more general statistical models satisfying the conditions of the local asymptotic normality (LAN) theory \cite[Chapters 1-3]{statistical_estimation}.
-We consider this, however, a separate problem and leave it for future work.